 BLW babies also typically eat a wide variety of fruits and vegetables.
 Be prepared to see the shock and awe on people’s faces when your baby is eating chicken meat off a leg bone, karela (bitter gourd) curry, and all other varieties of family foods.
 But it is also not a given that BLW babies will eat every fruit and vegetable under the sun.
 They have their own preferences too.
 I know BLW whiz babies who will not touch a fruit.
 Individual preferences do come in to play.

 Baby led weaning does not ensure that babies won’t have allergies.
 If there is an inherent tendency then he will have it, like babyT has his dairy allergy.
+Furthermore, if you’ve ever asked yourself when babies can eat dairy, you might want to start by trying to introduce plain yogurt at around 7-9 months.
+Each child is different but ideally you should start introducing different foods to your baby once they can hold their head up.

 Every BLW habit will get disrupted and thrown out the window by the monsters, namely, teething, regressions, appetite drops and plain old interested in some other life skill development phase.
 As my favourite parenting mantra goes, don’t quit on a bad day!
 Hang in there.